sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ## 3.1.3 Generic APIs

-Generic APIs are not part of message class, they sit outside the message class.
-They are part of spytest infrastructure.
+Generic APIs are not part of generated code.
+They are added in **apis/yang/codegen/base.py** module (This module is a master base class for all generated message classes).

 The role of generic APIs is to service the request from Action methods.
 Below are the some of task Generic APIs perform
 - Building a configuration, deconfiguration, subscription and a verification request specific to the UI type.
 - Executing the request and validating the response.
+- Building an IETF JSON.
+- Getting a pyangbind object for a specific class, attribute or a path.

 Following are some of the Generic APIs